Franz Stampfl: Australian Successes

 Other Stampfl athletes included Olympic finalists Tony Sneazwell, Alan Crawley and Merv Lincoln, in addition to Commonwealth champions Peter Bourke, Sue Howland and Judy Peckham.

 Interval Training

 Stampfl was a great proponent of the interval style of training where athletes run high-intensity distance trials followed by short recovery periods.
 An example could be 12 repetitions of 400 metres with a 200-metre jog between each.

 Stampfl had a great rivalry with Percy Cerutty who coached the middle-distance running champion Herb Elliott.
 Stampfl's coaching was regarded as 'scientific' whereas Cerutty's techniques were considered more 'natural', based on 'Stotan' (a mixture of Stoic and Spartan) philosophies.
 As such, they – and their athletes – were seen as obvious rivals.

 Quadriplegia

-Stampfl was involved in a car accident in 1980, his vehicle being hit while stationary at a traffic light, and was left a quadriplegic.
+Stampfl was involved in a car accident in 1980, his sports car being hit from behind while stationary at a traffic light, and was left a quadriplegic.
 Despite this, he continued to coach.

-In 1981 he was awarded an MBE for services to athletics.
+In the 1981 Birthday Honours, he was appointed a Member of the Most Excellent Order of the British Empire (MBE) for services to athletics.